lucaststsutsumi/ng-photo-perfil/README.md

 # NgPhotoPerfil

-## Maintenance
+## :hammer_and_wrench: Maintenance :hammer_and_wrench:

 I'm sorry but I still don't have a functional mvp that can be used to play.
-I'm prioritizing the repair of this project, this anime-loving programmer thanks =).
+I'm prioritizing the repair of this project :muscle:, this anime-loving programmer thanks :nerd_face:.

+:wrench: :wrench: :wrench: :wrench: :wrench: :wrench:
-## Description
+## Description :memo:

 An angular application created to replicate a "photo-profile" game, a game created by the animazon group to be one of the attractions of the event.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

-## Motivation and Inspiration
+## Motivation and Inspiration :sparkling_heart:

 I, the author of this project, am a member of the animazon group, a cultural, non-profit group whose main objective is to disseminate through entertainment the Japanese culture in the State of Pará-Brazil, for more information click here.